The answer to this question really depends on who’s asking…

 The disadvantage of this option is that you do have to look after and care for the cat.
 Cats will also quite happily bring a dead rat to your door.
 Although they will kill rats and mice they don’t eat them, so you could ed up with a few dead ones at your back door.

-Follow the instructions very carefully though.
+Make sure you follow the instructions carefully.
 This again is something that we would never recommend using as there are just much easier ways to get rid of rodents.
-These are also not really that safe if you have pets and children around.